extrameile/form_dynamic_recipient/README.md

+This repository is abandoned: head over to https://github.com/akiessling/t3ext-form_dynamic_recipient for new releases and support.

 # Form Dynamic Recipient for EXT:form / TYPO3 12.4

 This extension adds simple database records, that can be used to generate a select field in the frontend.